-People have interpreted this quote in a few different ways over the years, but most agree that children do the best when they are exposed to “real-life” experiences, rather than sitting in a room of their peers all day.
+People have interpreted this quote differently over the years, but most agree that children do the best when they are exposed to “real-life” experiences rather than sitting in a room of their peers all day.

 Of course, as a homeschool mom, that’s right up your alley!